 After 15 years as a magazine editor and publications manager for major membership organisations, I turned freelance in 2014.
 I now work for big brands, charities, membership associations, educational organisations and content agencies, delivering:

 comms project management, from initial concept to finished product

-clear, concise and compelling writing for print and web
+clear, concise and compelling writing for print, web and social media

 meticulous, speedy sub-editing and proof-reading

 consultancy and training in brand tone of voice, effective writing and house style.

 Editor, The Teacher, National Union of Teachers 2006 – 2014

 We won!
 The Teacher scoops the Best Magazine title at the TUC Communications Awards, after I overhauled the content and design.